sumanthvepa/experiments/javascript/basics/00-setup/README.md

 ---
 # Appendix B: Colophon
 This document was created by manually editing a markdown file.

-The table of contents was created using the markdown-toc npm package.
+The table of contents was created using the doctoc npm package.
 This can be installed locally using the following command:
 ```
-  npm install --save-dev markdown-toc
+  npm install --save-dev doctoc
 ```

 Then you can run the following command to generate the table of contents:
 ```
-  npx markdown-toc -i README.md
+  npx doctoc README.md
 ```
 The same command can be used to update the table of contents as well.

-To locate the ToC in a specific place in the document, you can use the phrase 'toc' in a comment, and the phrase 'tocstop' in a following comment.
+To locate the ToC in a specific place in the document, you can use the phrase 'START doctoc' in a comment, and the phrase 'STOP doctoc' in a following comment.
 When markdown-toc runs, it will place the ToC between these two comments.
+It also modifies the comments to include a notice asking not to edit the section manually, as it will be overwritten by the doctoc command.